Find a Good Book

 Check out these reviews written by our teen customers!
 We love hearing what you think–if you are in grades 7 – 12 and want to review a book you’ve read, submit your review.
 New reviews are posted monthly.

-Genre: Contemporary Fiction, Romance
+Genre: Fiction, Mystery, Adventure

-Reviewed by Sydney
+Reviewed by Celeste